Start a Speech Therapy Book Club!

 The classic book written by the legendary Dr. Temple Grandin.
 When I read this book, I felt like I was getting to look inside the brain of a person who has autism.
 It’s riveting and a must-read for anyone who works with people with autism.

-Ever wonder what it’s like to be stuck in your body and be unable to communicate with those around you?
-The book was written by a man who had Locked In Syndrome, which meant that after a stroke he was cognitively intact, but unable talk or move his hands or face.
-He was able to use eye blinking to communicate and this book was “written” by his eye blinking.
+Ever wonder what it’s like to be stuck in your body and without the ability to communicate with those around you?
+The author is a man who had Locked In Syndrome, which meant that after a stroke he was cognitively intact, but unable talk or move his hands or face.
+He used eye blinking to communicate and he wrote this book with his eyes.
 The story was so vivid that I was unable to finish it.
-It was made into a movie.
+Actually, there is a movie based on the book.

 Mr. Rummel-Hudson’s daughter has a condition that makes verbal speech almost impossible.
 In his book, he recounts how they found out and what technology they use to allow Schuyler to communicate with the world.
 I enjoyed the book immensely and I still follow along on his blog to keep up to date on Schuyler.

-I’m a memoir junkie so this book appealed to me.
+I’m a memoir junkie!
+That’s why I liked this book.
 It’s not a technical manual, but a story about how someone who thinks a little differently makes sense of the world.

 If you haven’t read anything by Oliver Sacks, I recommend this book.
 I read it a very long time ago for a psychology class, but by now it’s pretty much a classic.
 It’s interesting to read about different psychological disorders and think about how funny brains really are.

-Keep in mind that this book is fictionalized and written about a person with autism not by a person with autism.
+Keep in mind that this book is fiction and written about an autistic person NOT by an autistic person.
 However, it is a well-written, exciting page turner.

 I have not read this book, but I’ve heard it’s a good one.
 It’s a first person account, but translated from Japanese to English.
 After I read it, I’ll report back!